eliotayache-nv/GAMMA/README.md

-# Foobar
+# GAMMA

-Foobar is a Python library for dealing with word pluralization.
+GAMMA is a code for modeling relativistic hydrodynamics and non-thermal emission on a moving.

 ## Installation